JuliaLang/JuliaParser.jl/HACKING.md

 3. Reload the code (using `^R`).
 4. Check if fixed, if not repeat.

+If you want to inspect the SourceLocation tracking in JuliaParser, pass the `--sl` command line flag to the test shell.
+This option only works for single line inputs.

 # Symbology

 Currently, there are a number of unicode operators used to denote various AST